 One reason researchers believe certain Japanese populations live into their 100s is because of sea veggies.
 Sea veggies are keto friendly because they are low in net carbs.

-Peanuts (although they are not Paleo, a small amount of peanuts is ok for Keto)
+- Peanuts (although they are not Paleo because they are legumes and not true nuts, a small amount of peanuts is ok for Keto)

 Nut & Seed Butters

 You can also add some processed butters on your keto diet foods list!

 These are some of the popular ones:

 - Coconut Butter